arinannp/cdc-kafka-es/README.md

 - Kafka Connect: An integration toolkit for streaming data between Kafka brokers and external systems using Connector (source and sink) plugins.
 (Also supports Source2Image)
 - Kafka MirrorMaker: Replicating data between two Kafka clusters, within or across data centers.
 - Kafka Bridge: Providing a RESTful interface for integrating HTTP-based clients with a Kafka cluster without the need for client applications to understand the Kafka protocol
-- Kafka Exporter.
-Extracting data for analysis as Prometheus metrics like offsets, consumer groups, consumer lag, topics and etc
+- Kafka Exporter: Extracting data for analysis as Prometheus metrics like offsets, consumer groups, consumer lag, topics and etc

 For more information about strimzi and kubernetes operator, you can find in these links:
 - https://strimzi.io/
 - https://kubernetes.io/docs/concepts/extend-kubernetes/operator/

-To install strimzi operator, run this command:
+To install strimzi operator, run these commands:

+    $ kubectl create -f strimzi-0.31.1/cluster-operator/020-RoleBinding-strimzi-cluster-operator.yaml -n my-kafka-project
+    $ kubectl create -f strimzi-0.31.1/cluster-operator/031-RoleBinding-strimzi-cluster-operator-entity-operator-delegation.yaml -n my-kafka-project
     $ kubectl create -f strimzi-0.31.1/cluster-operator/ -n my-kafka-project

 ### 4. Deploy your Kafka Cluster
-After the strimzi operator already installed, then you can deploy your kafka cluster using this command:
+After the strimzi operator already installed, then you can deploy your kafka cluster by this command:

     $ kubectl apply -f kubernetes/kafka-myproject-kafkacluster.yaml

-Wait for kafka cluster deployed with status ready:
+Wait for kafka cluster to be deployed with status ready:

     $ kubectl wait kafka/my-cluster-kafka --for=condition=Ready --timeout=600s -n my-kafka-project

-### 5. (Optional) Test your Kafka Cluster
-- Create a topic that will hold your message:

-        $ kubectl apply -f kubernetes/kafka-myproject-kafkatopic.yaml

-Note: name of the topic is `my-topic-testing`, you can change it with your own preferences by editing the yaml file.

-- Wait for the deployment to be completed:

-        $ kubectl wait kafkatopic/my-topic-testing --for=condition=Ready --timeout=300s -n my-kafka-project

-- Start to push your message to the topic by running command:

-        $ kubectl run kafka-producer -ti --image=strimzi/kafka:0.20.0-rc1-kafka-2.6.0 --rm=true --restart=Never -- bin/kafka-console-producer.sh --broker-list my-cluster-kafka-kafka-bootstrap.my-kafka-project:9092 --topic my-topic-testing

-- Open the second console/terminal and run this command to consume and verify the message:

-        $ kubectl run kafka-consumer -ti --image=strimzi/kafka:0.20.0-rc1-kafka-2.6.0 --rm=true --restart=Never -- bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-kafka-bootstrap.my-kafka-project:9092 --topic my-topic-testing --from-beginning

-You can see that any messages you wrote in the producer terminal will be shown in the consumer terminal.
-That means your kafka works well.
-Well done!

-### 6. Deploy Kafka Connect
+### 5. Deploy Kafka-Connect to connect with Debezium and Elasticsearch
 Kafka Connect is a framework used for connecting Kafka with external systems and stream data into and out of the Kafka cluster reliably with the help of connector plugins.
-So, in this project we will use Kafka Connect to connect with the Debezium and Postgres DB.
+So, in this project we will use Kafka Connect to connect with the Debezium and Elasticsearch.

+First, we need to create kubernetes secret as a dummy Elasticsearch connector creds (we will replace this secret later):

+    $ kubectl create secret generic elasticsearch-cluster-keystore --from-file=elastic-2.5.0/cert/keystore.jks -n my-kafka-project

-Create your kafka connect by using command:
+Create your kafka connect:

-    $ kubectl apply -f kubernetes/kafka-myproject-kafkaconnect.yaml -n my-kafka-project
+    $ kubectl apply -f kubernetes/kafka-myproject-kafkaconnect-elasticsearch.yaml -n my-kafka-project

 Wait the kafka connect deployment until finished:

     $ kubectl wait kafkaconnect/my-cluster-kafkaconnect-dbz --for=condition=Ready --timeout=300s -n my-kafka-project

-### 7. Deploy PostgreSQL Database
+### 6. Deploy PostgreSQL Database
-Create postgres database and table as the data source that every change will be captured:
+Deploy the postgres database from kubernetes deployment file.
+This database will work as the data source and data destination that every changes from data source will be captured to data destination:

     $ kubectl apply -f kubernetes/kafka-myproject-postgres.yaml -n my-postgres-project